rreece/markdown-memo/02-getting-started.md

 Then you can have sub-sections as you wish, and/or just start typing the main text.
 There's no need for additional markup or html.

+You can delete the example `*.md` files within this template when beginning your project.

 Going from there